You don’t have to notarize your will, but you might want to.

 The self-proving affidavit is a short statement that is included in or added to a will.
 It essentially makes the will probatable at time of signing, meaning the witness signatures don’t need to be proven by a judge in the future.
 If you opt for a self-proving affidavit, then your will requires notarization.
 (You and your witnesses may all need to appear together before the notary.)

 After you pass away, the will is automatically proven, so your beneficiaries won’t have to wait as long for probate to finish and for the assets to be distributed.
 Some states may not allow self-proving affidavits or have additional requirements for them.
-If you have any questions about notarizing your will, you can talk with an estate planning attorney.

 Documents are notarized to prevent fraud.
 Notarization gives an added level of protection and proof of authenticity, so that someone can’t just write up a contract and forge your signature and try to enforce it.